bloominstituteoftechnology/web-guided-project-class-components-solution/README.md

 ----

 ## After Class Message
 > Hope you all enjoyed today's guided Lesson!
-> A reminder if that office hours are from 3:30 - 4:30 > Lambda Time.
-Don't forget to complete the days Check for Understanding and Pulse Checks!
 Here is a review of today's material.
 >
 > ### Key Terminology
 > * 📝 *word* - description